MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ## Support to Central Monitoring feature
 With DPM 2019, all DPM-A customers (customer connected to Azure) have the flexibility of using Central Monitoring, a monitoring solution provided by Microsoft Azure Backup.
 You can monitor both on premise and cloud backups, using Log Analytics with Central Monitoring.
 You can use this monitoring solution to monitor your key backup parameters such as backups jobs, backup alerts and cloud storage across all your recovery service vaults & subscriptions.
 You can also create alert notifications and open tickets using webhooks or ITSM integration.
 [Learn more](monitor-dpm.md).
+>>>>>>> 01e92b07ef1620416414f9080fceee08a2d1f68d

 ## Windows Server 2019 support
 DPM 2019 can be installed on Windows Server 2019 and Windows Server 2016.

 ## SQL 2017 support as DPM database
-DPM 2019 uses SQL 2017 as its database.
-Install SQL Server on a remote server, or on the DPM server.
-It must be installed and running before you install DPM.
-The SQL Server version should be Standard or Enterprise 64-bit.
+DPM 2019 support SQL 2017 as its database.

+You can install SQL Server on a remote server, or on the DPM server. the database  must be installed and running before you install DPM.

+> [!NOTE]

+> The following bug fixes were provides with  DPM 1807 to improve the performance.

+To view the list of bugs fixed and the installation instructions for DPM 1807, see [KB article 4339950](https://support.microsoft.com/help/4339950).

+> [!NOTE]

+> The following features/feature updates were introduced in DPM 1801.

+System Center DPM 1801 supports [back up and restore of VMware virtual machines](https://blogs.technet.microsoft.com/dpm/2018/02/27/faster-vmware-backups-with-sc-1801-dpm/) (VMs), and extends the benefits of Modern Backup Storage to your VMware backups.
+For detailed information on how to back up VMware VMs, see [this article](back-up-vmware.md).

+* Up to 50% storage savings
+* Three times faster backups
+* Workload-volume affinity

 ::: moniker-end